13 November 2019 | Cologne, Germany

 1-5 October 2018 | Madid, Spain

-Fanta Camara interACT’s partner from ITS Leeds participated in the 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems that took place in Madrid, Spain in 1-5th October, 2018.
-More than 300 people participated in the conference and about 50 people attended Fanta Camara’s presentation under the title ‘ Towards pedestrian-AV interaction: method for elucidating pedestrian preferences’ which presents a new empirical protocol based on tracking real humans in a controlled lab environment, which is able to make inferences about the human’s preferences for interaction.
+Fanta Camara interACT’s partner from ITS Leeds participated in the 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems that took place in Madrid, Spain on 1-5th October, 2018 through a poster session .
+More than 300 people participated in the conference and about 50 people attended Fanta Camara’s short presentation concerning the poster entitled ‘ Towards pedestrian-AV interaction: method for elucidating pedestrian preferences’ which presents a new empirical protocol based on tracking real humans in a controlled lab environment, which is able to make inferences about the human’s preferences for interaction.

 28 September 2018 | Athens, Greece

-Anna Schieben, the interACT coordinator, from DLR took part in the 5th International VDI Conference – Automotive HMI & Connectivity which was held on the 26-27th of September 2018 in Frankfurt, Germany.
-The conference gave a comprehensive overview of the human-machine interface (HMI) and connectivity in vehicles as well as internationally renowned experts from leading OEMs and suppliers participated and presented their newest developments.
-Anna Schieben’s presentation entitled ‘’Automated Vehicles in mixed Traffic Environments – the Value of external HMI’’ in which special focus was given on human factors and HMI challenges for automated vehicles in mixed traffic, the approach of the interACT project and the first results of human-human interaction and derived external HMI concepts, was attended by about 60 people.
+Anna Schieben, the interACT coordinator, from DLR took part in the 5th International VDI Conference – Automotive HMI & Connectivity which was held on 26-27th September 2018, in Frankfurt, Germany.
+The conference gave a comprehensive overview of the human-machine interface (HMI) and connectivity in vehicles.
+Internationally renowned experts from leading OEMs and suppliers participated and presented their newest developments.
+Anna Schieben’s presentation entitled ‘’Automated Vehicles in mixed Traffic Environments – the Value of external HMI’’ in which a special focus was given on human factors and HMI challenges for automated vehicles in mixed traffic, was attended by about 60 people.

 23 September, 2018 | Toronto, Canada

-The workshop entitled ‘AutoUI Workshop on Methodology: Evaluating Interactions between Automated Vehicles and Other Road Users – What Works in Practice?’ took place on 23rd of September 2018 at the Bahen Centre of the University of Toronto.
-Partners from the interACT team were among the organisers along with scientists from the Eindhoven University of Technology in Netherlands, the Research Institutes of Sweden (RISE) and the University of Leeds Institute for Transport Studies.
-The workshop was offered in conjunction with the 10th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutoUI 2018).
-This workshop focused on identifying the strengths and weaknesses of various methodologies that could potentially be used to study such interactions.
-The objective lied in determining the proper experimental design, sensitivity of metrics for measuring user behaviour, ecological validity, generalizability of findings, extraction of insights regarding how findings can be translated into actionable requirements, and the alternatives for conducting longitudinal field studies.
+The workshop entitled ‘AutoUI Workshop on Methodology: Evaluating Interactions between Automated Vehicles and Other Road Users – What Works in Practice?’ took place on 23rd September 2018 at the Bahen Centre of the University of Toronto.
+Partners from the interACT team (ITS Leeds and DLR) were among the organisers along with scientists from the Eindhoven University of Technology in Netherlands, and the Research Institutes of Sweden (RISE).
+The workshop focused on identifying the strengths and weaknesses of various methodologies that could potentially be used to study such interactions.
+The objective laid in determining the proper experimental design, sensitivity of metrics for measuring user behavior, ecological validity, generalizability of findings, extraction of insights regarding how findings can be translated into actionable requirements, and the alternatives for conducting longitudinal field studies

 CAD Webinar Series (XII): Designing cooperating interactions of AVs with other road users (interACT project)